modelcontextstandard/.github/profile/README.md

 The **Model Context Protocol (MCP)** deserves credit for being the **first open standard** that gathered the loose ends of function‑calling.
 The goal is to integrate LLM applications with external systems in a seamless way.

 But you do not need a new protocol with new challenges for that.
 A driver-based approach is all you need.
-It comes with a lot of benefits that MCP does not provide, like a real plug & play experience and more security.
+It comes with a lot of benefits that MCP does not provide, like a real **Plug & Play experience** and **more security**.

 In practice, many teams just need a **simple, secure way** to expose existing APIs to an LLM without introducing a brand‑new protocol stack with its own new challenges.